grafana/grafana/docs/sources/panels-visualizations/visualizations/table/index.md

 ### Count rows

-Select the **Count** calculation with **Count rows** enabled when you want to show the number of rows in the dataset instead of the number of values in the selected fields.
+If you want to show the number of rows in the dataset instead of the number of values in the selected fields, select the **Count** calculation and enable **Count rows**.